-‘Where should I fly to?’ is probably what people ask most.
+‘Where should I fly to?’
+This is the question I am asked the most.
 The answer is, you can take your pick … Pisa, Perugia or Rome.
 Or you can go the whole way from the UK by train and indulge in a two day trip, taking in Zurich and crossing the Alps – but that’s a whole other answer!

 My favourite way is Rome.
-It’s such a contrast, flying into Italy’s biggest airport, with all its throngs of travellers and then, by late afternoon, finding myself on Isola Maggiore – no traffic, nobody rushing, just peace.
+It’s such a contrast, flying into Italy’s biggest airport, with all its throngs of travellers and then, by late afternoon, finding myself on Isola Maggiore – no traffic, nobody rushing, just peace and tranquillity..

 Rome has two airports, but the one you need is Italy’s equivalent of Heathrow: Fiumicino.
 My flight from Yorkshire lands just before noon.
-From there, I take the non stop Leonardo Express from the airport into the city centre.
+From there, I take the non stop Leonardo Express from the airport into the city centre, which runs frequently and only takes half an hour.
 There’s a cheaper train, but I’m always too buzzing with excitement to choose that one.